-A. P. Granados Contreras (PhD student), working on dynamical interactions among planets in exoplanetary systems.
+A. P. Granados Contreras (PhD), working on dynamical interactions among planets in exoplanetary systems.
 Now a postdoc at ASIAA.

-J. White (PhD student), analyzing ALMA data of planet-forming discs.
+J. White (PhD), analyzing ALMA data of planet-forming discs.
 Now a postdoc at Konkoly Observatory

-T. Kutra (Undergraduate intern), follow up observations of transiting exoplanet systems.
+T. Kutra (Undergraduate), follow up observations of transiting exoplanet systems.
 Now a MSc student at Toronto